runem/lit-analyzer/readme/3-features.md

 `
 ```

-The following examples are not considered warnings:
+The following example is not considered a warning:
 ```js
 html`
 <my-element>